 All the world’s a stage.
 And all the men and women are merely players; they have their exits and their entrances, And one man in his time plays many parts. – As You Like It (William Shakespeare)

 The much-celebrated director, Alfred Hitchcock, incorporated symbolism into his film Vertigo by using many spirals in the visual treatment throughout the movie to represent the heady and dizzy feeling one has when experiencing vertigo.

 Depictions through descriptions

-Imagery is a literary device that serves the purpose of description by appealing to the readers’ five senses.
-Invoking feelings and sensation through the usage of words in one or more than one of the five senses is the main function of imagery.
+Imagery is a literary device that serves the purpose of description by appealing to the reader's five senses.
+Invoking feelings and sensations through the usage of words in one or more than one of the five senses is the main function of imagery.
 Children’s literature has traditionally depended heavily upon imagery to bring life to a scene that needed detailed description.
-The following are some of the examples from literature that will help you understand more about the usage of imagery.
+The following are some of the examples from the literature that will help you understand more about the usage of imagery.

 The only other sound’s the sweep | Of easy wind and downy flake. – Stopping By Woods on a Snowy Evening (Robert Frost)

 And moveless fish in the water gleam | By silver reeds in a silver stream. – Silver (Walter de la Mare)